funnycat/apidocs/source/index.md

 The authorization token needs to be passed on to the server as an Authorization Header, using the `Bearer` authentication type.

+Password should be at least 8 chars, with at least one number and one char.

 `Authorization: Bearer  146|KYpRTwH75OMl7y0zFE_T03hEkLSIGdoSdTH0eby5cug\u003d`

 <aside class="notice">